pgoostree/user.sor/README.md

-# User System Of Record (SOR) API
+# User SOR API

 ## Description
-This is a User and UserGroup management REST API that provides the following capabilities:
+This is a User and UserGroup System of Record (SOR) REST API that provides the following capabilities:

 ## Users:
 - Add a user